As an Amazon Associate I earn from qualifying purchases

-I guess after living here on the mountain for a little over four years, I have gotten use to it and have acclimated to my surroundings.
+I guess after living here on the mountain for a little over four years, I have gotten used to it and have acclimated to my surroundings.

 It didn’t always feel that way.
 If you recall, the first time Mr. Realtor brought us up on the mountain to take a look:

 I couldn’t believe what had just happened.
-I laid my head on top of the deck rail, then leaned over a looked at it laying down the there with a trail of broken flowers leading down to it where it violently rolled down the mountain side.
+I laid my head on top of the deck rail, then leaned over a looked at it, laying down there with a trail of broken flowers leading down to it where it violently rolled down the mountainside.

-The poor plant wasn’t all that healthy when I bought it and it was just starting to perk up.
-I’d killed it for sure unless I went down to rescue it, which is exactly what I did.
+The poor plant wasn’t all that healthy when I bought it, and it was just starting to perk up.
+So I’d killed it for sure unless I went down to rescue it, which is exactly what I did.

 I carefully started the hike back up the mountain to the barn, with my plant in tow.

 I had a spare hanging basket in the barn and re-potted that petunia, fed it some Miracle Grow, and **CAREFULLY** placed it back onto the hanger hook.

 Poor, poor petunia.
 If it wasn’t pitiful before it sure was now!

 Today the petunia has made a full recovery, and after taking this picture, I believe the Petunia has the best view from the house!